serpenscaput/wl9/SOD Reborn/SOD Reborn - readme.txt

 sod reborn
-firstly iwould like to thank zach  wolf skevos jones tristram van putten and lastly but definetly not least areyep (i think thats how u spell it) for all these cool graphics.
+firstly iwould like to thank zach  wolf skevos jones tristram [NAME REDACTED] and lastly but definetly not least areyep (i think thats how u spell it) for all these cool graphics.